claireyung/Topographic_Hotspots_Upwelling-Paper_Code/README.md

-# Topographic_Hotspots_Upwelling-Thesis_Code
+# Topographic_Hotspots_Upwelling-Paper_Code

-This repository contains code used in the analysis and presentation of my honours thesis, Topographic Hotspots of Southern Ocean Upwelling (2021).
+This repository contains code used in the analysis and presentation the manuscript Yung et al., Topographic Hotspots of Southern Ocean Upwelling (2022), submitted to Frontiers in Marine Science.

 Analysis_Code has the code used to bin data into density bins, create along-contour transport calculations, calculate energy conversion terms etc.

-Figure_Code has the code used to create figures, labelled by their number in the thesis.
+Figure_Code has the code used to create figures, labelled by their number in the manuscript.

 Requires: cosima cookbook, data access to NCI where ACCESS-OM2-01 model output is housed.

-Note schematics and annotations in thesis figures were made using Adobe Illustrator.
+Note schematics and annotations in paper figures were made using Adobe Illustrator.